 Participants are reimbursed $25.00/night for dinner.
 Breakfasts and lunches are provided as needed.
 Forms for meal reimbursements are handed out at each meeting.

-Please remember that because NECAP Science assessments are designed to Grade Span Expectations (GSEs), you may be placed on a committee that does not reflect the grade you currently teach.
-For example, if you are a 6th grade teacher, you may be placed on the 4th grade or the 8th grade IRC Committee based on the decisions of the RIDE “Committee Member Selection Team.”
+Please remember that because NECAP Science assessments are designed to Grade Span Expectations (GSEs), you may be placed on a committee that does not reflect the specific grade you currently teach.
+For example, if you are a 6th grade teacher, you will be placed on the 5th grade or the 8th grade IRC Committee.
 This Team bases their selection decisions on a number of criteria--including grade span representation--using the information provided by the applicant in his/her application.
 Below you will find the applications for participation on each committee as well as information such as when and where meetings will be held, who to contact at RIDE if you have questions, the purpose of each committee, and the criteria for participation.

 NECAP Test Development Committees